MartinAlbanesi/GameApp/README.md

 # GameApp
-App that showcases games from all platforms and includes two minigames.
+App that showcases free games from all platforms and includes two minigames.

 ## Members:
 * [Gabriel Gomez](https://github.com/GabrielGomezGG)